-We always have the opportunity to start a new chapter in our lives.
+We always have opportunities for starting a new chapter.
 But there are certain situations that lend to this type of transformation.
 Today I am moving from India to Germany.
 I have a vision for who I am going to be there.
 Of course, this vision comes from my experience of who I have been being up until this point.
 I have gone through a lot of transformation throughout the Covid-19 Pandemic as I bounced around the world.

 Life Since the Covid Pandemic Started